Orosius: Date of birth

-Lastly, his supposed date of birth varies between sources, however, a likely date has now been calculated.
+Lastly, his supposed date of birth varies between sources.
+A likely date has now been calculated, however.
 It is known for certain that in 415 Augustine referred to Paulus Orosius as "a young priest", which means that at that time he could not have been older than 40, as he was young, and he had to be older than 30, as he was a priest.

-Therefore, his date of birth can be fixed as being between 375 and 385, although the most widely accepted date is considered to be 383.
+Therefore, his date of birth can be fixed between 375 and 385, although the most widely accepted date is 383.
 This assumes that when Orosius met Augustine he was 32 years old, that is, he had been an ordained priest for two years.

 Biography

 Early life

 Despite the scarcity of sources, if his date of birth is accepted as that given above or at least within the window between 375 and 385 it can be seen that Orosius grew up during a period of cultural flourishing, contemporary with Hydatius and Avitus of Braga.
 Priscillianism was an important doctrine at this time and it is considered likely that after entering the priesthood he took an interest in the Priscillianist controversy, which was being widely debated in his native country.

 The classical theories suggest that Orosius belonged to a family with good social standing, which would have allowed him to gain a good education.
 This would have developed along Christian lines, although assuming that Orosius was born in Braga, he would also have had a good knowledge of the rural culture of that time.

 Contemporary histories indicate that from an early age Orosius was loquacious and erudite, alluding to statements to this effect made by both Augustine and Pope Gelasius I. In any case, any discussion of Orosius's youth is pure speculation and conjecture because, as discussed above, there is little knowledge regarding this period of his life.